What is the Disability Tax Credit?

 Still not sure what to do?

-Diabetes Advocacy offers assistance in filling out the T2201.
+If you are still unsure as to how to proceed, Diabetes Advocacy provides assistance in filling out the T2201.

 Any other questions?

 Please contact us or read through our Frequently Asked Questions About the Disability Tax Credit